HarryHighPants/volleysync/README.md

 ### Installing

-1. Fork this repository and clone it to your local machine.
+1. Use this template repository and clone it to your local machine.
 2. Run `npm install`
 3. Modify the `webScraper.js` file to fetch the information from your team's website.
 Update the URL and HTML parsing.
 4. Follow the instructions [here](https://github.com/googleapis/google-api-nodejs-client#service-account-credentials)  to set up your Google Calendar API credentials and download the `credentials.json` file.